Training Developer/Intranet Specialist

 Associate’s degree in a computer-related discipline, education or related field is required.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
 Two years of experience in programming, training or systems software and support; one of the two years experience must include the use of web development tools and/or languages such as HTML, JAVA or Perl.
 Experience must also include creating documentation and performing technical end-user training in a complex technical environment and using instructional design concepts for computer-based training.

-Knowledge of: Adult learning techniques; database retrieval tools; web development tools and languages; instructional design concepts for computer-based training.
+Adult learning techniques; database retrieval tools; web development tools and languages; instructional design concepts for computer-based training.

-Ability to: Develop and present computer-based training to a diverse audience; consult with departments to analyze business processes and support technology needs; coordinate multiple projects concurrently and work with a minimum of supervision.
+Develop and present computer-based training to a diverse audience; consult with departments to analyze business processes and support technology needs; coordinate multiple projects concurrently and work with a minimum of supervision.

 Work Environment and Physical Requirements